Information for voters

 If you are a disabled voter or require additional help, we offer a range of support to enable you to vote independently or with assistance.

-If you would prefer to vote by post, you must complete a postal vote application form and send it by:
+If you would prefer to vote by post, please complete an online postal vote application form by 5pm on Wednesday 19 February.

-Please complete and submit the application as early as possible to allow time for it to be processed and for the postal vote to be issued as quickly as possible.
+Please apply as early as possible to allow time for it to be processed and for the postal vote to be issued.
+Once your postal vote is set up and the ballot papers are ready, you will receive a postal vote pack containing a WHITE coloured ballot paper.
 You do not need to apply for a Voter Authority Certificate if you are voting by post.

 Polling stations

-There will be 66 polling stations open from 7am-10pm across the Borough and all registered voters will be issued with a poll card which will be in an envelope addressed to you.
-Please read the information contained on the new-look poll card for information about your polling station and the photo ID you will need to bring with you to vote on election day.
+Please read the information contained on your poll card about your polling station and the photo ID you will need to bring with you to vote on election day.

 Health and safety measures at polling stations